sparkflows/sparkflows-docs/docs/databricks/troubleshooting.rst

 When the workflow is executed, nothing shows up in Fire
 -----------------------------------------

 Another reason might be that you are using the Databricks ``High Concurrency`` cluster.
-Ensure that you are connecting Fire to Databricks ``Standard`` cluster.
+Ensure that you are connecting Fire to Databricks ``Standard`` cluster or have enabled scala in the high concurrency cluster.

 When accessing most Databricks pages in Fire, it gives Simba JDBC error